davidfcohen/toy-exchange/README.md

 *It's not explicitly stated whether negative balances are allowed.
 While it's clearly stated that withdrawals exceeding the account balance should be blocked, the behavior is unclear for disputes, resolutions, and chargebacks.
 For example, a new client could first deposit `1.0` then withdraw `1.0`.
-If their first transaction is disputed, the clients available balance is negative.
+If the first transaction is disputed, the clients available balance is negative.
 I believe that's how a bank account would behave, so, I used `i64` to represent the amount.*

 *I'm not sure whether disputes, resolutions, or chargebacks should be allowed for frozen clients.
 I believe that most banks would execute chargebacks on